 Adult patients with special requirements

 Irradiation process

 Pathogen inactivation/ reduction measures

 Describe, explain and discuss the UK specifications, storage and use of blood components

 Routine

 Son-routine

 General Adult use

 Fetal, neonatal and paediatric use

 Outline the basic clinical demand for

 Red cells

 @ Platelets

 Fresh Frozen Plasma

 Cryoprecipitate

-© Granulocytes
+Granulocytes

 15. Blood Describe, explain and discuss component selection by ABO group for a range of patients

 Donation Outline basic quality monitoring for blood component manufacture

 Testing Explain and discuss the effects of storage on blood components

-Explain and discuss the benefits and limitations of Methylene Blue treatment of blood components
+0 Explain and discuss the benefits and limitations of Methylene Blue treatment of blood components

 Outline, describe and explain the mandatory tests required to ensure the safety of the UK blood supply

 Outline, describe and discuss blood grouping tests performed on UK blood donors including

 Protocols used to optimise ABO and D grouping of blood donors

 ABO and D grouping anomalies (identification and investigation)

 Additional phenotyping that may be performed by the blood grouping laboratory

 Antibody screening (adult and neonatal components)

 High-titre haemolysin screening

 Haemoglobin S screening

 Month 10 Learning outcomes Tasks

 16. Blood Give an overview of the following transfusion transmissible infections Continue with chapter 13

 Donation In the second secon Access the supplementary online materials as directed

 Testing I HIV Complete the action/ reflection exercises in chapter 13

-continued Intervention of the second Take part in the tenth compulsory discussion activity
+continued Image: Second secon Take part in the tenth compulsory discussion activity

 Intervention of the second

-© Syphilis
+Syphilis

-© CMV
+General Content of the second s

 Malaria

 Trypanosoma cruzi

 West Nile Virus

 period You will be directed to revision activities and questions via the online student area.
 Revision activities and support will be available offilite 20.
 Revision Learning outcomes Preparation for the final examination Revision activities and support will be available online 19.
-Revision Month 12 Begin your revision preparation Revision activities and support will be available online Tasks 16.
-Quanty Discuss haemovigilance with respect to the QMS Audit Change control and validation Incident reporting Audit Quality Control Good Manufacturing Practice Outline, explain and discuss the requirement for Quality Assurance including Take part in the twelfth compulsory discussion activity Outline, explain and discuss the requirement for a Quality Management System (QMS) Complete the action/ reflection exercises in chapter 14 Outline the regulatory bodies involved in transfusion Access the supplementary online materials as directed 18.
-Quality Outline and discuss Blood Safety and Quality Regulations (BSQR) legislation Read chapter 14 Month 11 Outline and discuss the treatment options for HDFN Learning outcomes Tasks Outline and explain reactive and proactive HDFN prevention measures in the UK Outline and discuss the purpose and process of antenatal screening in the UK Identify the blood group antibodies that do not cause HDFN Classify the blood group antibodies capable of causing HDFN Take part in the eleventh compulsory discussion activity Serology Explain and discuss the properties of blood group antibodies with respect to HDFN Complete the action/ reflection exercises in chapter 15 Explain the consequences of red cell destruction in utero and after birth Read chapter 15 Access the supplementary online materials as directed 17.
-Antenatal Outline, explain and discuss the cause of HDFN Outline and discuss the mechanisms that can lead to antibody production in the mother Deed shorter 15 Bacterial testing of platelet components Detection of various microbiological markers and associated window periods Rationale for mandatory tests Rationale for additional/ discretionary tests Outline, describe and discuss microbiological tests performed on UK blood donors including
+Revision Month 12 Begin your revision preparation Revision activities and support will be available online Tasks Discuss haemovigilance with respect to the QMS Audit Change control and validation Incident reporting Audit Quality Control Good Manufacturing Practice Outline, explain and discuss the requirement for Quality Assurance including Take part in the twelfth compulsory discussion activity Outline, explain and discuss the requirement for a Quality Management System (QMS) Complete the action/ reflection exercises in chapter 14 10.
+Quality Outline the regulatory bodies involved in transfusion Access the supplementary online materials as directed 18.
+Quality Outline and discuss Blood Safety and Quality Regulations (BSQR) legislation Read chapter 14 Month 11 Outline and discuss the treatment options for HDFN Learning outcomes Tasks Outline and explain reactive and proactive HDFN prevention measures in the UK Outline and discuss the purpose and process of antenatal screening in the UK Identify the blood group antibodies that do not cause HDFN Classify the blood group antibodies capable of causing HDFN Take part in the eleventh compulsory discussion activity Explain the consequences of red cent destruction in delot and after birth Complete the action/ reflection exercises in chapter 15 Serology Outline and discuss the mechanisms that can lead to antibody production in the mother Explain the consequences of red cell destruction in utero and after birth Read chapter 15 Access the supplementary online materials as directed 17.
+Antenatal Outline, explain and discuss the cause of HDFN Bacterial testing of platelet components Rationale for additional discretionary tests Detection of various microbiological markers and associated window periods Rationale for mandatory tests Rationale for additional/ discretionary tests Outline, describe and discuss microbiological tests performed on UK blood donors including